mengsince1986/MZ_Simply-Scheme-Exercises/SS Notes/Part VI Sequential Programming.md

 ; VALUE
 ```

 > In Chapter 4, we said that the body of a procedure was always one single expression.
-We lied. *But as long as you don’t use any procedures with side effects, it doesn’t do you any good to evaluate more than one expression in a body.*
+We lied. *But as long as you don't use any procedures with side effects, it doesn't do you any good to evaluate more than one expression in a body.*

 When we invoked `lots-of-value`, Scheme invoked `value` three times; it discarded the values returned by the first two invocations, and returned the value from the third invocation.
 Similarly, when we invoked `lots-of-effect`, Scheme invoked `effect` three times and returned the value from the third invocation.
 But each invocation of `effect` caused its argument to be printed by invoking `show`.